zemd/apis/packages/http-client/README.md

 import { compose, method, json } from "@zemd/http-client";

 const myfetch = compose([method("POST"), json()], fetch);

-const resp = await myfetch("https://example.com");
+// ^ myfetch is a `fetch` function with configured http method and Content-Type const resp = await myfetch("https://example.com");
+// ^ calling `myfetch` is the same as calling `fetch` with the same arguments
 ```

-As you can see the idea is very simple, and real power comes when you start composing different configurations
+As you can see the configuration and usage are very simple and straightforward.
-together and creating your client.

-A real example you can find in `../apis/` folder.
+Some real-world examples you can find in `../apis/` folder.

-An example of how you can use the library in your project see [src/example.ts](./src/example.ts)
+A simple example you can also find here [src/example.ts](./src/example.ts)

 ## License